 In a speech released on October 4, 2017, al-Zawahiri publicly admonished HTS-again, without referencing the group by name-by chastising those who try to "escape from facing reality and seek to repeat the same failed experiment ... [of trying to] deceive America," a reference to the argument that by breaking ties to al-Qa'ida, jihadis could protect themselves from counterterrorism scrutiny.
-Al-Zawahiri then went on to censure those who find false, legalistic excuses to avoid or to dissolve one's bay 'a-an oath which he describes as "binding," any "violation" of which is strictly "forbidden."63 Five days later, a new jihadi group called Ansar al-Furqan announced itself in Idlib as a movement that would remain loyal to Islam where others were becoming "distant."
+Al-Zawahiri then went on to censure those who find false, legalistic excuses to avoid or to dissolve one's bay 'a-an oath which he describes as "binding," any "violation" of which is strictly "forbidden."63 Five days later, a new jihadi group called Ansar al-Furqan announced itself in Idlib as a movement that would remain loval to Islam where others were becoming "distant."

-[Ansar al-Furqan] are Sunni jihadist Muslims, consisting of [foreign fighters] and [local fighters] who have attended most of the Syrian events since their beginning and witnessed most of what has become of the groups.
-Thus, they have discovered that the secret of the issue and the reason behind deficiencies was the [new distance] from the evident verses [of the Qur'an] and not adhering to them or abiding by them and using the brain superficially and not giving in to following the [Qur'an] in many issues.64
+$[Ansar\,al\hbox{-}Furqan]\,are\,Sunni\,jihadist\,Muslims, consisting\,of\,[for-partial of all of the consisting of all of the consisting of the constant of the consisting of the consisting of the consisting of the consisting of the constant of the consisting of the consist$ eign fighters] and [local fighters] who have attended most of the Syrian events since their beginning and witnessed most of what has become of the groups.
+Thus, they have discovered that the secret of the issue and the reason behind deficiencies was the [new distance] from the evident verses [of the Qur'an] and not adhering to them or abiding by them and using the brain superficially and not giving in to following the [Qur'an] in many issues.
+64

 Multiple informed sources65 assured this author at the time that Ansar al-Furqan was Abu Julaybib's initiative and had gathered no more than 300 al-Qa'ida loyalists in northwestern Syria.
-Several days after Ansar al-Furqan's emergence, HTS launched a low-level security campaign across Idlib in which suspected al-Qa'ida loyalists with positions critical of HTS were questioned by the group's internal security service.
-In a few cases, questioning led to detention, but most were released.66
+Several days after Ansar al-Furgan's emergence, HTS launched a low-level security campaign across Idlib in which suspected al-Qa'ida loyalists with positions critical of HTS were questioned by the group's internal security service.
+In a few cases, questioning led to detention, but most were released.66 and then HTS' formation, which he explained had resulted in a full break from al-Qa'ida.

-This attempt to reassert HTS authority and to intimidate potential competition, paired with leaked comments by Atoun criticizing al-Zawahiri's October 4 speech, sparked fury within al-Qa'ida circles,^j Beginning on October 15, 2017, and ending six days later, al-Oraydi published five "testimonies" in which he laid out al-Qa-'ida's various protests against the Jabhat al-Nusra-JFS rebrand and then HTS' formation, which he explained had resulted in a full break from al-Qa'ida.
 Al-Oraydi repeatedly labeled al-Julani's actions as acts of "rebellion"-similar to those of the Islamic State, while explaining that al-Julani and Atoun had sold the JFS rebrand to its early opponents as a move that would have had more of an effect in the media than in reality.
 In other words, it had been suggested that JFS would quietly retain its al-Qa'ida ties, presumably given the presence inside Syria of senior al-Qa'ida figures like Abu al-Khayr.
 Even this, al-Oraydi insisted, had proven to be deception, as had al-Julani and Atoun's repeated promise to abide by any future decision by al-Zawahiri to reject the rebrand.

+This attempt to reassert HTS authority and to intimidate potential competition, paired with leaked comments by Atoun criticizing al-Zawahiri's October 4 speech, sparked fury within al-Qa'ida circles.^j Beginning on October 15, 2017, and ending six days later, al-Oraydi published five "testimonies" in which he laid out al-Qa-'ida's various protests against the Jabhat al-Nusra-JFS rebrand

+Atoun's leaked comments appear to have found their way to jihadi circles in Syria, but not to the public.
+They were referenced repeatedly within al-Oraydi's five testimonies.